-Spark NLP is an open-source natural language processing library, built on top of Apache Spark and Spark ML.
+Spark NLP is a free & open-source natural language processing library, built on top of Apache Spark and Spark ML.
 It provides an easy API to integrate with ML Pipelines and it is commercially supported by John Snow Labs.
 Spark NLP’s annotators utilize rule-based algorithms, machine learning and some of them Tensorflow running under the hood to power specific deep learning implementations.

 The library covers many common NLP tasks, including tokenization, stemming, lemmatization, part of speech tagging, sentiment analysis, spell checking, named entity recognition, and more.
 The full list of annotators, pipelines, and concepts is described in the online reference.
 All of them are included as open-source and can be used by training models with your data.
 It also provides pre-trained pipelines and models, although they serve as a way of getting a feeling on how the library works, and not for production use.

 Spark NLP library is written in Scala and it includes Scala and Python APIs for use from Spark.
 It has no dependency on any other NLP or ML library.
 For each type of annotator, we do an academic literature review to find the state of the art (SOTA), have a team discussion and decide which algorithm(s) to implement.
 Implementations are evaluated on three criteria:

 Spark NLP is geared towards production use in software systems that outgrow older libraries such as spaCy, NLTK, and CoreNLP.
 As of February 2019, the library is in use by 16% of enterprise companies and the most widely used NLP library by such companies.